DangerKlippers/danger-klipper/docs/Config_Reference.md

 #   "TURN_OFF_HEATERS" and "M84".
 #timeout: 600
 #   Idle time (in seconds) to wait before running the above G-Code
 #   commands.
+Set it to 0 to disable the timeout feature.
-The default is 600 seconds.
+#   The default is 600 seconds.
 ```

 ## Optional G-Code features